SAP-samples/hda-cross-pm-samples/tutorials/sap-business-data-cloud-content/06-enhance-analytic-model/README.md

 You have successfully enhanced the existing content to enhance it with a new dataset.

 ## Next Steps
-You created a new Analytic Model in the copied space based on the content delivered as part of the Insight App.
-Now, the model is now available for the Business Analyst to be used in the report ([next exercise](../07-enhance-insight-apps/README.md)).
+You created a new Analytic Model in the copied space based on the content delivered as part of the Intelligent Application.
+Now, the model is now available for the Business Analyst to be used in the report ([next exercise](../07-enhance-intelligent-applications/README.md)).

 This exercise focused on Company Clusters using mock data, you could redo the exercise in the future with the Data Product shared by Databricks.

-Fow now, continue with the ([next exercise](../07-enhance-insight-apps/README.md)) to customize and enhance the dashboard.
+Fow now, continue with the ([next exercise](../07-enhance-intelligent-applications/README.md)) to customize and enhance the dashboard.